Create a Calm and Cozy Home This January

 Pinecones and Evergreens

-When we’re in Northern California, I like to display a bowl of pinecones or natural potpourri, like this one from Amazon, with fresh cut evergreen, crushed pine needles, orange zest and fir balsam.
-It’s made by ANDALUCA, a California-based company.
+When we’re in Northern California, I like to display a bowl of pinecones or natural potpourri like this one from Andaluca, with fresh cut evergreen, crushed pine needles, orange zest and fir balsam.

 Shells, Stones and Driftwood

 If we are at our beach place in the winter, I like to display smooth stones and seashells in a pretty bowl, along with interesting pieces of driftwood.
-ANDALUCA also sells a botanical seashell potpourri.
+ANDALUCA also sells a seashell medley and moss potpourri that is perfect for our home.

 I also like to use woven baskets, soft throws and wooden accents warm up my home with texture.
 Here are some great examples I saw recently at Pottery Barn and Crate & Barrel.